euro-hpc-pl/SpinGlassPEPS.jl/docs/src/index.md

 Pkg.add("SpinGlassPEPS")
 ```
 The package `SpinGlassPEPS` includes:
 * `SpinGlassTensors.jl` - Package containing all necessary functionalities for creating and operating on tensors.
-It allows the use of both CPU and GPU
+It allows the use of both CPU and GPU.
 * `SpinGlassNetworks.jl` - Package containing all tools needed to construct a tensor network from a given instance.
 * `SpinGlassEngine.jl` - Package containing the solver itself and tools focused on finding and operating on droplets.